ybobkova/cojoko/docs/in-and-out.md

 ## what goes in and what comes out

 This documentation part is a test-driven-documentation.
-That means these examples are extracted from the real tests of cojoko.
+That means these examples are extracted from the real tests of Сojoko.
 You'll see a lot of assertions made with [QUnit-Assert](https://github.com/pscheit/qunit-assert).

 Basically Cojoko is a compiling library for models.
 We built it to switch the OOP backend for your object models easily.
-Of course this is not used very often, but this is the reason why Cojoko is documented in behaviour style.
+Of course this is not used very often, but this is the reason, why Cojoko is documented in behaviour style.
 You put a class definition into Cojoko and get something compiled out that works like your class was defined.
-It does not matter how the implementation archieves this behaviour, just that it works.
+It does not matter how the implementation achieves this behaviour, just that it works.

 ## Conventions